 Prostate cancer can affect 1 in 10 men in Scotland and is the most common cancer amongst men in Scotland.
 Whilst the number of people diagnosed with prostate cancer in Scotland is increasing, so have survival rates, especially when symptoms have been recognised, an early diagnosis made and treatment started.
 Worryingly though, not all men will have any symptoms in the early stages.
 Some men may have this condition in later years without it leading to any problems.

 What are the risk factors of developing prostate cancer?

 As men get older, the risk of developing prostate cancer increases.
-Before 40, it’s very uncommon but by the age of 80, 80% of men will have some cancerous cells in their prostate but most of these will never need treatment and some will never know anything about it.
+Before 40, it’s very uncommon, but by the age of 80, 80% of men will have some cancerous cells in their prostate, although most of these men will never need treatment and some will never know anything about it.
 Family history also has a role to play; if a father, grandfather or brother has or had prostate cancer then the risk is greater.
 Men from an African/Caribbean background are 3 times more at risk of getting prostate cancer than other ethnic groups.
-For more information about risk factors see the leaflet -Prostate Cancer – Is it in the family?
+For more information about risk factors see the leaflet – Prostate Cancer – Is it in the family?

 Is there a screening programme for prostate cancer?

 At the present time there is not a screening programme for prostate cancer in the UK.
 Instead there is a Prostate Cancer Risk Management Pack for GPs.
 The guidance in this pack states that: “Any man over the age of 50 who asks for a PSA test after careful consideration of the implications should be given one.”

 Although the PSA test is the best test available at the moment, it does not in itself diagnose prostate cancer and is best used as a guide to something going wrong with the prostate, alongside other tests and examinations.